 The bright orange flowers open in their masses.

-Trailing Tuberous Begonia flowers open in abundance and they last for a commendable length of time.
-They spill and thrill from pots and baskets, thriving in a low light position.
+Trailing Tuberous Begonia spill and thrill from pots and baskets, thriving in low light conditions.
+The flowers open in abundance and they last for a commendable length of time.

-Trailing Tuberous Begonias are also known as Tenella Begonias or Cascading Begonias and they are perfect for hanging baskets and pots, where they can be seen from all angles in their full glory.
+Trailing Tuberous Begonias are also known as Tenella Begonias or Cascading Begonias.
+They are perfect for hanging baskets and pots, where their full glory can be admired from all angles.

 Add a liquid fertiliser every other week when they are flowering, to keep them blooming at their best.

 Trailing Begonia tubers go dormant in the cold, winter months.
 Tuberous Begonias grow best in climates with cool nights.
 You can easily grow them in the mild areas of NSW, the Qld Tablelands or in Victoria, Tasmania and south of Perth in WA.
 They won't tolerate high humidity or direct sunlight.